OWASP/owasp-masvs/docs/contributors/2_Getting_Started.md

 Our workflow is like this:

-1. **Open a [Discussion](https://docs.github.com/en/discussions)** (for questions or ideas, to ask or propose something) We or someone will answer or, if it the proposal qualifies for the MSTG/MASVS we'll convert it into an "Issue" (the discussion might take a while).
+1. **Open a [Discussion](https://docs.github.com/en/discussions)** (for ideas and proposals) If your proposal qualifies for the MSTG/MASVS we'll convert it into an "Issue" (the discussion might take a while).

-- MASVS Example: "Add a MASVS-CRYPTO requirement on Key rotation" -MSTG Example: "Add a Test case for key rotation"
+- MASVS Example: "Add a MASVS-CRYPTO requirement on Key rotation"
+- MSTG Example: "Add a Test case for key rotation"

 2. **Open an Issue** (for concrete actionable things that have to / could be done) For instance, there's a typo, or it's clear that a certain Test case doesn't have e.g. "Dynamic Analysis" and it should be added.